 Jichao (Jay) Kang, PhD, RAC, Director, Analytical and Formulation Development, Patheon Biologics

-TS: Introduction to Cell Culture
+TS8B: Introduction to Cell Culture

-This 1.5-day Intro to Cell Culture training seminar is a lecture-based course intended for the beginner who is thinking about culturing animal cells for the first time or for intermediate cell culturists wanting to know more about how animal cell culture works and how to improve their process.
+This 1.5-day Intro to Cell Culture Training Seminar is a lecture-based course intended for the beginner who is thinking about culturing animal cells for the first time or for intermediate cell culturists wanting to know more about how animal cell culture works and how to improve their process.
 Attendees will learn about most of the critical aspects of cell culture from equipment maintenance and media selection to cell growth and cryopreservation.
 Participants will have ample time to ask specific questions and get worthwhile answers on such topics as: equipment use and decontamination, cell types, cell verification, maintenance and storage, and strategies for growing animal cells in culture.

-TS: Bioprocess Strategies from Development to BLA
+TS9B: Bioprocess Strategies from Development to BLA - Detailed Agenda

 Today’s biopharmaceutical development environment is driven by a constant stream of new modalities and product formats, an increased focus on product quality and management imperatives to advance through clinical development rapidly, and at the lowest possible cost.
 The Bioprocess Strategies training seminar presents a look at the key timelines and strategic considerations during the timeline, and explores strategies at each step that can be employed to meet these important goals.
 Special consideration will be given to the role of new process and analytical technologies, automation and the use of global manufacturing and supply chain networks.